mdancho84/mdancho84.github.io/_drafts/5-mistakes-data-science-job.md

 There you have it, the 5 biggest mistakes that you are making when trying to get a data science job.
 I hope this helps you.

+### Surprise!
+I'd like to help you.

-And if you'd like even more information on how to get a data science job in under 30-Days, \[then I have a solution\](https://learn.business-science.io/30day-data-scientist-course-waitlist-1393).
+If you use R and you'd like even more help on how to get a data science job in under 30-Days, \[then I have a solution\](https://learn.business-science.io/30day-data-scientist-course-waitlist-1393).

 <p class = "text-center" style="font-size:30px;"><a href="https://learn.business-science.io/30day-data-scientist-course-waitlist-1393">Join the Course Waitlist Here</a></p>